-Doctoral candidates at the University of Chicago are required to grant ProQuest UMI Dissertation Publishing non-exclusive rights to reproduce and distribute their dissertations.
-Granting ProQuest non-exclusive rights means you are free to re-publish your work with whomever you choose.
-If another publisher has accepted your manuscript for publication, you should be sure to retain the right to publish through ProQuest.
+Doctoral candidates at the University of Chicago are required to grant ProQuest UMI Dissertation Publishing non-exclusive rights to reproduce, distribute, and sell their dissertations.
+Granting ProQuest non-exclusive rights means an author is free to re-publish dissertation research with another publisher.
+When another publisher accepts a manuscript for publication, the author should be sure to retain the right to publish through ProQuest.
 Many scientific journals have standing agreements with ProQuest; most academic presses, however, do not.

 Embargo periods in ProQuest are managed by the Dissertation Office in accordance with University of Chicago policy.